 - Any other information of interest such as what the evaluation service did to obtain this information, the qualifications of the evaluator, and any indications as to other problems such as forgery.

-Applicants or selectees can request an evaluation from a member organization of one of the two national associations of credential evaluation services:
+To ensure evaluations are legitimate, selectees MUST request an evaluation from a member organization of one of the two national associations of credential evaluation services listed below: